 In most cases, you can protect retirement accounts, including a 401k, from your creditors in bankruptcy.
 Read on to learn more about whether your 401k account is exempt in bankruptcy.

 For more information on how to protect your property in bankruptcy, see Bankruptcy Exemptions.

 When you file for bankruptcy relief, almost all property you own becomes property of the bankruptcy estate.
 When an asset is property of the estate, the bankruptcy court has the power to administer it in your case.

-If an asset is property of the estate, you must exempt it if you want to keep it.
-Assets that are not considered property of the estate are safe in bankruptcy because they cannot be administered by the court.
+Assets that aren’t property of the estate are safe in bankruptcy and can’t be administered by the court.
 Most retirement accounts are protected in bankruptcy because they are either not property of the estate or they are exempt.

 401k and other retirement accounts that are qualified under the Employee Retirement Income Security Act (ERISA) are typically not part of your bankruptcy estate.
 Most employer-sponsored retirement plans are ERISA-qualified accounts.
 If you are considering filing for bankruptcy, it’s a good idea to check with your employer to make sure your 401k is qualified.

 ERISA-qualified retirement plans have transfer restrictions that protect the funds in your account from creditors.
 The Supreme Court has ruled that this transfer restriction is enforceable in bankruptcy and excludes ERISA-qualified plans from property of the bankruptcy estate.
 As a result, an ERISA qualified 401k account can’t be used to pay your creditors.